mseminatore/ann/README.md

 The `USE_BLAS` define controls whether the provided scalar tensor code path is used or the BLAS code path.

+# Known Issues

+There are a few portions of the library that are currently under construction.
+These are:

+- RELU, leaky RELU, Tanh and softsign activation not yet functional
+- Adagrad optimizer not yet vectorized
+- RMSProp optimizer not yet vectorized
+- Adam optimizer not yet vectorized

 # Example usage

 Basic usage of the library for training and prediction involves just a few function